floriandejonckheere/utu-thesis/thesis/chapters/07-proposed-solution/04-decomposition.typ

 The knowledge of software architects should be leveraged where possible to guide the decomposition process, without imposing the requirement of a deep understanding of the software architecture.
 For example, #citeauthor(<li_etal_2023>) propose a method that utilizes expert knowledge, however requires the recommendations to be written in a domain-specific language, increasing the burden on the architect.

-Our solution proposes an automatic way to identify microservice candidates in a monolithic application using clustering algorithms.
+#acr("MOSAIK") implements an automated identification of microservice candidates in a monolithic application using clustering algorithms.
 The decomposition process can be fine-tuned by assigning an importance to the different types of coupling strategies.
 This way, the software architect can decide which coupling strategies are most relevant to the decomposition process.